Glycolic acid: Benefits and Uses in Skincare

 |

-Time to read 3 min
+Time to read 4 min

+Glycolic acid is a water-soluble alpha hydroxy acid (AHA) made from sugar cane and widely used in skincare products.
 Its small molecules are easily absorbed by the skin, making it effective for smoothing fine lines, improving skin texture, and other anti-aging uses.
+With its various benefits, including anti-aging effects, hydration, fading sun damage, brightening the complexion, exfoliating the skin, and preventing acne.

+It has become a popular choice among skincare enthusiasts.
 It is widely used in skincare products due to its numerous benefits for the skin.
 This article will explore what glycolic acid is, how it works, its benefits for the skin, common uses, how to incorporate it into your skincare routine, and some important facts and tips.

-Table of Contents
+Table of content

 Glycolic acid is a water-soluble alpha hydroxy acid (AHA) derived from sugar cane.
 It has small molecules that are easily absorbed by the skin, making it effective for various skincare purposes.
 Glycolic acid is commonly used in cleansers, masks, toners, and moisturizers.